Spiritdude/RepRapCloud/README.md

 <li>info/
 </ul>
 </ul>
-under that identity, after than if you mix CLI and CGI it may cause premission problems, e.g. www-data not having the permission to write files under directories created under your user identity.
+under that identity, after than if you mix CLI and CGI it may cause premission problems, e.g. <tt>www-data</tt> not having the permission to write files under directories created under your user identity.

 <h3>Solution</h3>